 Have you heard of it before: Global Day of Forgiveness?
-This day is perhaps not fixed in your calendar but why not?
+You maybe didn’t write down this day in your agenda but why not?
 On July 7, the world reflects on: forgiveness.

 The importance of forgiveness

 This is a difficult topic that we all have to deal with from time to time.
 People can hurt or disappoint you or maybe you are disappointed in yourself.
 On this Global Day of Forgiveness you will reflect on the importance of forgiveness.
 For the other but sometimes especially for yourself.

 In 1994 some Canadians from the team at the Christian organization CECA (Christian Embassy of Christ’s Ambassadors) came up with this special day.
 Why?
 They wanted one moment in the year to reflect on forgiveness and pinned July 7 to the calendar.
 As a kind of kickstarter or motivation to forgive.
 By making it a holiday, they also tried to make it a shared moment.
 You are not alone.

 Who invented this day?